vaibhavkapase1302/AWS-Services/Amazon MemoryDB/README.md

 - Access Control Lists
 - Users

+**Clusters**

+A cluster is a collection of one or more nodes serving a single dataset.
+A MemoryDB dataset is partitioned into shards, and each shard has a primary node and up to 5 optional replica nodes.
+A primary node serves read and write requests, while a replica only serves read requests.
+A primary node can failover to a replica node, promoting that replica to the new primary node for that shard.

 **shard**

 A shard is a hierarchical arrangement of nodes, each wrapped in a cluster.
 Shards support replication.
 Within a shard, one node functions as the read/write primary node.
 All the other nodes in a shard function as read-only replicas of the primary node.
 MemoryDB supports multiple shards within a cluster.
 This support enables partitioning of your data in a MemoryDB cluster.